gislite/webgis-pub/webgis-src/cha1_fundation/sec04_http/section.rst

 object processes each form field.
 But if you use Request.BinaryRead there is no such restriction.

-From this extension, Microsoft has increased the restrictions on IIS 6.0for security reasons.
+From this extension, Microsoft has increased the restrictions on IIS 6.0 for security reasons.

 So the above 80K and 100K may just be the default values (Note: I have not confirmed the parameters of IIS4 and IIS5), but they can definitely